 “What makes you think you’re deadly to society?”
 I asked.
 She was quiet for a moment until her eyes eventually locked on mine.

 “Because I killed people,” she replied.
 I still remember the glint in her eye when she said it.
 I nodded once again.
-There was no hint of remorse that I could sense.
-She almost seemed proud of her crimes.
+I could almost see a smile hinting at the corners of her lips.
+She crossed her arms and swung one leg over her knee with that glint still glaringly obvious.
 Usually every con is extremely regretful of their actions.
-A memory suddenly came to mind about the day when we had juveniles come in and get screamed at by the cons to make better life choices.
+A memory suddenly came to mind about the day when some juveniles paid a visit to the prison for a lecture from the cons.

 “Yeah, I know.
 We’re here to talk about how I FEEL.
 Well, Doctor, I feel great.
 I’m not ‘overcome with sadness’ and I’m obviously not ‘crying out with remorse.’
 So, can I go now?”